Macrometacorp/docs/docs/photoniq/event-delivery/getting-started-event-delivery.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 PhotonIQ Event Delivery is a fully managed service, implemented and optimized by Macrometa engineers to ensure proper functionality.
-For those who prefer a more hands-on approach, this guide provides information to help you actively manage Event Delivery.
+For those who prefer a more hands-on approach, this guide provides information to help you actively manage event delivery.

 In this guide, you'll learn how to:
 - [Set up your first event stream in the PhotonIQ GDN](#setup-event-stream-in-the-photoniq-gdn)